Josh Lowe Player Props: Rays vs. Pirates

 Josh Lowe At The Plate

-- Lowe is batting .342 with six doubles, five home runs and seven walks.
+- Lowe is batting .338 with six doubles, six home runs and seven walks.

-- Lowe has picked up a hit in 16 of 21 games this season, with multiple hits nine times.
+- In 77.3% of his 22 games this season, Lowe has picked up at least one hit.
+He's also had nine multi-hit games.

-- He has hit a home run in five games this year (23.8%), leaving the park in 6% of his chances at the plate.
+- In 27.3% of his games this season, he has gone deep, and 6.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.